scarson/laserfiche.github.io/src/docs/getting-started/guide_low-code-tools-v1/index.md

 ---
 layout: default
 title: Low Code Tools (V1)
-nav_order: 1
 redirect_from:
   - guides/guide_low-code-tools.html
   - guide_low-code-tools.html
-parent: Using the Laserfiche API with Low-Code Tools
-grand_parent: Getting Started
+nav_exclude: true
 ---

 <!--© 2024 Laserfiche.
 See LICENSE-DOCUMENTATION and LICENSE-CODE in the project root for license information.-->

-# Using the Laserfiche API with Low-Code Tools
+# Using the Laserfiche API with Low-Code Tools (V1)

 Use the Laserfiche API to access Laserfiche from low-code tools.
 This guide will demonstrate how to import a document into Laserfiche with Microsoft Power Automate.
 Other low-code tools may follow a similar model.